ristearazvan/work/TokenPay Documentation.md

 JSON-RPC API Reference
 TokenPay has many new components meaning we also added extra API calls on top of the original Bitcoin API.

-addmultisigaddress adds a P2SH multisig address to the wallet. addnode attempts to add or remove a node from the addnode list, or to try a connection to a node once. backupwallet safely copies wallet.dat to the specified file, which can be a directory or a path with filename. createmultisig creates a P2SH multi-signature address. createrawtransaction creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
-The transaction is not stored in the wallet or transmitted to the network. decoderawtransaction decodes a serialized transaction hex string into a JSON object describing the transaction. decodescript decodes a hex-encoded P2SH redeem script. dumpprivkey returns the wallet-import-format (WIP) private key corresponding to an address.
+addmultisigaddress adds a P2SH multisig address to the wallet.<br />
+addnode attempts to add or remove a node from the addnode list, or to try a connection to a node once.<br />
+backupwallet safely copies wallet.dat to the specified file, which can be a directory or a path with filename.<br />
+createmultisig creates a P2SH multi-signature address.<br />
+createrawtransaction creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
+The transaction is not stored in the wallet or transmitted to the network.<br />
+decoderawtransaction decodes a serialized transaction hex string into a JSON object describing the transaction.<br />
+decodescript decodes a hex-encoded P2SH redeem script.<br />
+dumpprivkey returns the wallet-import-format (WIP) private key corresponding to an address.
 (But does not remove it from the wallet.) dumpwallet creates or overwrites a file with all wallet keys in a human-readable format. encryptwallet encrypts the wallet with a passphrase.
 This is only to enable encryption for the first time.
 After encryption is enabled, you will need to enter the passphrase to use private keys.